 Plymouth is a campus university with most teaching buildings and student facilities situated on the main campus very close to Plymouth city centre.
 Some teacher training and other education subjects are taught in partnership with colleges in Somerset and Cornwall.
-Access to the city centre from campus or from Alexandra Works is easy by foot but city buses with campus stops run until 11.30pm.
-The railway station is a 5 minute walk from campus and the coach station a 10 minute walk.

-Plymouth university is ranked =87th in the National Student Survey Satisfaction rankings.
+Plymouth university is ranked 74th in the National Student Survey Satisfaction rankings.

 Pathway entry for international students - Plymouth University's international College, offers foundation courses leading to degree course entry.

 For more information, please visit Pathway & Foundation page.

-89.9% of Plymouth’s graduates enter directly into work, further study or training within 6 months of graduation (source:HESA).
+93% of Plymouth’s graduates enter directly into work, further study or training within 6 months of graduation (source:HESA).
 A breakdown of post graduation employment by course, showing the split into professional/managerial positions, rather than general employment figures, is available from Unistats an independent source of university data.
 For more information, please visit the REF Information page.

 Plymouth is a campus university with most usual student facilities on campus.
 In addition to shops, 7 cafes and 3 bars, the University’s Peninsula Arts Centre is a venue for art, cinema, music and live performance.
 The Student Union supports 103 societies and 56 sports clubs.
 There is a sports centre and a water sports centre.
 Plymouth University is a partner in the Plymouth Life Centre which offers Olympic standard swimming and diving facilities.
 The University also owns its own deep sea diving and marine centre.
 Plymouth itself has a buzzing city centre with lively nightlife, restaurants, bars and a Barbican centre along the sea front.
 Plymouth Pavillions hosts regular gigs by touring acts.
 Plymouth is also well placed for access to many quality beaches along the south Devon coast.

-The lowest price for a single room with shared bathroom and kitchen facilities is £97.30 per week.
+The lowest price for a single room with shared bathroom and kitchen facilities is £102.00 per week.